Water Management Frequently Asked Questions

 A13: We often confer with three other federal agencies: the Fish and Wildlife Service, the NOAA National Marine Fisheries Service, and the Environmental Protection Agency.

 The Fish and Wildlife Service has said that low flows can impact the water quality of backwater habitats, habitats that are important for bass and fishing.
 Reduced flows will cause salty water to move upriver, impacting highly productive freshwater marshes at the Savannah National Wildlife Refuge and the ducks that use the freshwater habitat.
-And the FWS is concerned that shortnose sturgeon will be cut off from the gravel bars in the river.
+And the FWS is concerned that shortnose sturgeon, an endangered species, will be cut off from the gravel bars in the river.

 The NOAA National Marine Fisheries Service has written that balancing the flow carefully in the Savannah River is very important for protection and restoration of ocean, estuarine and riverine ecosystems, fisheries, and wildlife populations.
 Available rocky shoal spawning habitat was reduced by more than 95 percent due to blockage of upstream migrations when dams on the river were built.
 Carefully regulating the Savannah River’s flow in important remaining spawning and maturation habitats is critical for protection of all species, particularly shortnose and Atlantic sturgeon.